DoepDopiDope/WerewolvesCompany/releases/WerewolvesCompany-0.4.0/README.md

 ### Seer

-The Witch shall find and kill the Werewolves before ship departure.
+The Seer shall find and kill the Werewolves before ship departure.

-The Seer can seer another player's role (once per round).
+The Seer can seer another player's role.

 ### Wild Boy

-The Wild Boy wins either with the Villagers or the Werewolves, depending on its status.
+The Wild Boy wins either with the Villagers or the Werewolves, depending on his status.

 The Wild Boy can target a player who becomes his idol.
 If the idol dies, the Wild Boy becomes a Werewolf.
 As long as his idol is alive, he wins with the Villagers.